Big Brother (Indonesian TV series)

 Big Brother was an Indonesian version of the Big Brother reality television show based on the Dutch television series of the same name originally created in 1997 by John de Mol's company Endemol.
 The show is based on a group of strangers, known as housemates, living together twenty-four hours a day in the "Big Brother" house, isolated from the outside world but under constant surveillance with no privacy for roughly five months.

 The show, sponsored by Telkomsel (under their prepaid service simPATI), premiered on Sunday, 10 April 2011 on Trans TV, airing six times a week.
 The Daily Show, which shows the activity of housemates, aired from Monday until Friday at 7 pm, and The Deportation Night, which shows who would be evicted, aired on Saturday at 7.30 pm.
 The host for the daily shows and the deportation night were Indra Herlambang and Sarah Sechan.
 There are 15 housemates, with Alan winning the first and only season.

 During the show, one of the competitors, Luthfie, was disqualified for falsifying his background and identity.
 He was on the run on charges of embezzlement from Medan police, for which he was convicted and imprisoned for six months in September 2011.

 Format

 Housemates are quarantined in the Big Brother House for more than 100 days with no contact to and from the outside world.
 Each week participants will compete in various challenges, which they must perform to make Big Brother satisfied.
 Each week, there will be a Captain (Head of Household) who is chosen by another housemates.

 voice

 The voice actor for the first season of Big Brother Indonesia is Ronnie Alventa.
 It was revealed from his Instagram account that Ronnie Alventa posted himself outside the diary room and there is another photo of him posting in the secret studio room at Big Brother's house to provide the distinctive voice of Big Brother.

 The House

 The house is located on Trans TV Studio, beside the Trans Office Tower.
 The house's construction began in March 2011.
 More than 50 cameras are mounted in every part of the house.

+THE former Big Brother house

+The Big Brother Indonesia house was supposed to remain for the second season, but in 2012, the second season never happened.
+That year, the house was used as a studio for the show DIGITAL CLIP for one season.
+The show used the front door of the captain's room, the housemate dining area, and the kitchen, without any camera shots showing any of the rooms.

+However, in 2020, the Big Brother house was completely renovated by Trans TV to be used as a studio for TV shows such as PAGI PAGI AMBYAR, FYP, and BROWNIES, Sweet Chat.

+However, after the renovation, only the stairs, which were usually used during the weekly deportation night, remained.